ohler55/ox/README.md

 ### Release 1.7.1

- - Pulled in sharpyfox's changes to make Ox with with Windows.
+ - Pulled in sharpyfox's changes to make Ox with with Windows. (issue #24)

-### Release 1.6.9

- - Added support for BOM.
-They are honored for and handled correctly for UTF-8.
-Others cause encoding issues with Ruby or raise an error as others are not ASCII compatible.
+ - Fixed bug that ignored white space only text elements. (issue #26)

 ## <a name="description">Description</a>